spatie/laravel-migrate-fresh/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

 Initial code to drop all tables in a Postgresql db was provided by [Jonathan Reinink](https://gist.github.com/reinink) and reviewed by [Peter Matseykanets](https://github.com/pmatseykanets).
+Peter also added support for Sqlite.

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).